MuhammadMukhlis220/Airflow_Google_Spreadsheet/README.md

 ---
 # **Integrating Fill Google Spreadsheet Automatic using Google's API with Airflow**

-In this repository, we will discuss how to integrate Apache Airflow with Google Spreadsheet.
+In this repository, we will learn how to integrate Apache Airflow with Google Spreadsheet.
 Here, we will find an example of a DAG (Directed Acyclic Graph) script that can be used to perform **write** commands directly to a Google Spreadsheet worksheet.

 ## Step 1 Configure Google Cloud Console